digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- TEST_NEXT_DOM1_BEGIN
   :end-before: -- TEST_NEXT_DOM1_END

-If the destination month does not have enough days, it will default to the last day of the month:
+If the resulting month does not have enough days, it will default to the last day of the month:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml